Balanced frames: a useful tool in signal processing with good properties: Examples of balanced unit norm tight frames

 \subsection{Balanced harmonic frames}

 Let $F$ be the unitary matrix of order $K$ which entries are $F(k,l)=\frac{1}{\sqrt{K}}e^{\frac{2\pi i (k-1) (l-1)}{K}}$, called \textit{Fourier matrix}.
-The ENTFs $T$ consisting of a $d \times K$ submatrix of $F$ are a particular case of the so called \emph{harmonic frames}.
-To obtain real ENTFs we must select real rows and complex conjugate pairs of rows from the Fourier matrix $F$.
+The ENPFs $T$ consisting of a $d \times K$ submatrix of $F$ are a particular case of the so called \emph{harmonic frames}.
+To obtain real ENPFs we must select real rows and complex conjugate pairs of rows from the Fourier matrix $F$.
 If $T$ does not contain the first row of $F$, then $T$ is also balanced.
-More general, \textit{unlifted harmonic frames} are BENTFs and B-complements of unlifted harmonic frames are unlifted harmonic frames.
+More general, \textit{unlifted harmonic frames} are BENPFs and B-complements of unlifted harmonic frames are unlifted harmonic frames.
 See \cite[Chapter 11]{Waldron (2018)} for a detailed treatment of harmonic frames.